-WATER CONSERVATION AND RESERVOIRS (40E-10.011, .021, .031, .041) The South Florida WMD has proposed revisions to Chapter 40E-10, F.A.C., to establish a water reservation for natural system water associated with the Comprehensive Everglades Restoration Plan (CERP) Caloosahatchee River (C-43) West Basin Storage Reservoir Project.
-This water reservation would identify and reserve water from consumptive use for the CERP C-43 West Basin Storage Reservoir Project and ensure that water is available to provide the intended benefits to the natural system.
+WATER CONSERVATION AND RESERVOIRS (40E-10.011, .021, .031, .041) The South Florida WMD has proposed revisions to Chapter 40E-10, F.A.C., to establish a water reservation rule for natural system water associated with the Comprehensive Everglades Restoration Plan (CERP) Caloosahatchee River (C-43) West Basin Storage Reservoir Project.
+The water reservation rule would identify and reserve water from consumptive use for the CERP C-43 West Basin Storage Reservoir Project and ensure that water is available to provide the intended benefits to the natural system.
 Other WMDs are proposing reservoirs in accordance with legislation.
-The water reservation rule will require consumptive use permit applicants to provide assurances that the proposed use of water does not withdraw water reserved for the natural system.
+The water reservation rule will require consumptive use permit applicants to provide assurances that the proposed use of water would not withdraw water reserved for the natural system.
 The Water Resources Development Act of 2000 (WRDA 2000) requires Florida to reserve or allocate water for the natural systems associated with implementation of CERP projects.
+This rulemaking is prospective in nature, as proposed amendments involve future reservation of water when the C-43 Reservoir becomes operational.
+Proposed amendments include language relative to the water reservation.
 The Notice of Rulemaking Development was published 10 FEB 12, workshops were held, and an advisory was issued 30 DEC 13.
-Another workshop was held 23 JAN 14.
+Another workshop was held 23 JAN 14 and comments were due 19 MAR 14.
+A hearing is scheduled for 10 APR 14.
 POC: Don Medellin, (561) 682-6340.